darkprotocolhq/dark-protocol-legacy/README.md

-# Light Protocol
+# Dark Protocol V1

-This is the Light Protocol repository.
+This is the Dark Protocol V1 (Legacy) Repository which represents a Fork of the Light Protocol V1 on-chain program for Shielded Pools - We have introduced a few non audit breaking changes that optimise transaction submission aswel as allow for the deposit of multiple SPL tokens.

 For the deployed code see the deploy branch which features the right config file and a non-rentexempt temporary storage account to save costs.

-## Tests
+## Running Tests
 - cargo test-bpf deposit_should_succeed
 - cargo test-bpf withdrawal_should_succeed

-Run tests selectively test-bpf crashes sometimes if tests run in parallel.
+Important: Run tests selectively test-bpf crashes sometimes if tests run in parallel.

-## General Description
+## General Description of Dark-V1

-The Light Protocol program verifies zkSNARK proofs to enable anonymous transactions on Solana.
+The Light Protocol forked program verifies zkSNARK proofs to enable anonymous transactions on Solana.

-An SDK will follow soon.
-Developers will be able to build solana-based programs on top of private transactions.
+An updated Dark-Protocol focused SDK will follow soon.
+Developers will be able to build solana-based applications on top of private transactions.
-If you're a developer interested in using or integrating with the program, reach out to us: [Discord community](https://discord.gg/WDAAaX6je2)  /  [Twitter](https://twitter.com/LightProtocol)
+If you're a developer interested in using or integrating with the program, reach out to us: [Discord community](https://discord.gg/WDAAaX6je2)  /  [Twitter](https://twitter.com/privateLP)

 Zero-knowledge proofs verify that the owner of recipient address B has deposited tokens to a shielded pool (similar to Zcash) from another address A before.
 The zero-knowledge proof includes meta data such as the recipient address.
 In case this data is tampered with the zero-knowledge proof becomes invalid and the withdrawal fails.
-Therefore, Light Protocol is completely trustless.
+Therefore, Dark Protocol is completely trustless.

 ### Documentation